felwal-edu/dh2642-flowerfield/README.md

   - `plantUtils.js`.
 Some utility functions for transforming plant arrays.

   - `uploadUtils.js`.
 Handles backend of uploading image, enabling saving to collection (the database) if the upload was successful.
-Will maybe be moved to another file in the future, hence the 'temp' name.
+Will maybe be moved to another file in the future.

   - `resolvePromise.js`.
 A function for resolving a promise; extracting data and errors and notifying listeners.
+Also contains a "mock" version for simulating the resolving of API promises.

 - _plugins_